KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Finding:**

 * Skyward blade does not increase your damage after Elemental Burst but adds an additional line as bonus damage using the values on the description.
-* Its separate line of damage crits individually from the normal attacks.
+* Its separate line of damage CRITs individually from the normal attacks.

 **Current Description:** "Increases the DMG of Normal and Charged Attack hits by 20% for 12s."